 The valuation chart below illustrates the various stages of the 2009-2020 bull market from a valuation perspective, which are also correlated with the technical model's own interpretation of those same stages.
 On the heels of the summer 2011 swoon, the S&P 500 was undervalued by as much as 38%, reflecting the unanimous disbelief in the rally that emanated from the wreckage of the financial crisis (1st waves are always disbelieved).
 By 2018, the S&P 500 was trading at lofty valuations that eventually precipitated two notable corrections that same year.
 By the time the second one ended in late-December 2018, the S&P 500 was deemed undervalued by almost 12%, setting the stage for a V-shaped recovery.
 The same lofty valuations were subsequently revisited in late 2019 and early 2020 simultaneously with the technical model signaling the end of the bull market and the buy/sell model triggering a SELL signal on February 21.

 The next valuation chart tracks the price movement of the S&P 500 (daily highs and lows) relative to a wide range of P/E multiples, the trailing earnings, and the forward earnings estimates.
 Earnings estimates are always a moving target, hence it's essential for the valuation model data to be kept up to date.
-There's no telling which 'multiple' will mark the end of a bull or bear market, or even a reactionary bear-market rally or a profit-taking bull-market sell-off.
-That's where the technical model comes in; The two models work hand in hand to come to a consensus. and with the buy/sell model to produce actionable triggers.
+There's no telling which multiple will mark the end of a bull or bear market, or even a reactionary bear-market rally or a profit-taking bull-market pullback.
+That's where the technical model comes in.
+The two models work hand in hand to come to a consensus, and subsequently with the buy/sell model to produce actionable signals.